akmur/alex-11ty/posts/2020-09-24-tabnine-AI-is-not-going-to-steal-our-jobs.md

 ---
-layout: single.njk
+layout: layouts/post.njk
 title: "TabNine - AI is not going to steal our jobs"
 type: post
 date: 2020-09-24 11:30:07
-featured_image: /assets/images/react-router.jpg
+featured_image: /img/react-router.jpg
 url: https://alexmuraro.me/posts/2020-09-24-tabnine-AI-is-not-going-to-steal-our-jobs
 excerpt: "I've recently started using an extension for Visual Studio Code (but also available for most IDEs) called TabNine, made by Codota, a tech startup from Israel.
 I use it for my JavaScript + CSS projects, but it supports any language out there.
 This extension impressed me quite a bit, so I decided to share my thoughts about it"
-tags:
+tags: Tools
-  - Articles
 ---

 I've recently started using an extension for Visual Studio Code (but also available for most IDEs) called <a href="https://www.tabnine.com/">**TabNine**</a>, made by <a href="https://www.codota.com">Codota</a>, a tech startup from Israel.
 I use it for my JavaScript + CSS projects, but it supports any language out there.